The Benefits of Eating Overnight Oats, An Age-Old Scandanavian Breakfast

 I usually start off my day with a bowl of delicious oatmeal topped with almonds, berries, dates, and cinnamon.
 As a Norwegian, oatmeal is a food with long traditions; it's been eaten daily for generations—dating as far back as the Vikings.

-Oats, as well as other grains, legumes, and nuts contain a high amount of phytic acid.
+Oats, as well as other grains, legumes, and nuts contain a high amount of phytic acid2.
 In cereal grains, phytic acid is found in the outermost shell.

 In our digestive tract, phytic acid binds to minerals such as magnesium, calcium, iron, and zinc, which make them indigestible in the body.

 It also acts as an inhibitor for important digestive enzymes such as pepsin, amylase, and trypsin.
 A diet high in phytic acid will therefore make it more challenging for the body to optimally absorb and utilize the nutrients present.

 Before I go to bed, I prepare my breakfast for the next day by mixing oats, rice milk, and salt in a small dish or jar.
 You can also use water, almond milk, or coconut milk instead.

 To add more protein, I always put in a handful of almonds, too.
 I store it at room temperature, but you can also put it in the fridge.
 Overnight, the oats and almonds swell in size and the phytic acid is reduced.